Non-Human Identity (NHI) Crisis: 2026 Zero Trust IAM Hardening Blueprint

 Release 2026.05 // Intelligence Briefing

-STRATEGIC SUMMARY: The **Non-Human Identity (NHI) Crisis** has moved from a theoretical edge-case to the single greatest point of failure in modern cloud-native ecosystems.
+STRATEGIC SUMMARY: The Non-Human Identity (NHI) Crisis has moved from a theoretical edge-case to the single greatest point of failure in modern cloud-native ecosystems.
 As autonomous agents begin to outnumber human users by orders of magnitude, traditional IAM (Identity and Access Management) models have effectively collapsed.
-This blueprint provides the deterministic path to reclaiming sovereignty over your machine-to-machine (M2M) identity stack.
+This blueprint provides the deterministic path to reclaiming sovereignty over your machine-to-machine (M2M) identity stack and mitigating the Non-Human Identity (NHI) Crisis.

 I. The Scalability Paradox of Modern IAM